Face masks mandatory in several places

 Use face masks made for use by the general public.
 The use of transparent face shields instead of a face mask is not permitted.

-Reason for making face masks mandatory
+Reason that face masks are mandatory

 Settings in which face masks are mandatory